The chocolate bars you knew growing up are dead.

 The companies claim the move is to lower the total calorie count of their chocolate products.
 The labels on the bars will now list the precise number of calories the bar contains.

 The changes, which will all be done by 2022, are part of an effort to cease the high obesity rates in America.
-The announcement was made at a meeting organize by the Partnership for a Healthier America, which included participating brands like Mars Chocolate, Wrigley, Nestle USA, Ferrero, Lindt, Ghirardelli, Russell Stover, and Ferrara Candy Company.
+The announcement was made at a meeting organized by the Partnership for a Healthier America, which included participating brands like Mars Chocolate, Wrigley, Nestle USA, Ferrero, Lindt, Ghirardelli, Russell Stover, and Ferrara Candy Company.

 How will the candy counter change?